Jumbub/game-of-life-js/readme.md

 2.5s | still | random window
 2.5s | still | devtools window

+Being curious, I re-ran the tests on the old commit; and I was still getting crazy results.

-So I went back and verified the issue still existed with the old commit (and it did).
+So I re-tested the old commit on a Guest account - voila!
+No more performance issues.

-Then I decided to run the tests in a guest window, and the issue was gone again.

-So I decided to run a new test: mouse over Chrome window, with different extensions enabled:
+This implied to me that an extension was miss-behaving; so I ran the tests again, but with only a single extension enabled at a time.

-~time | extension enabled
+~time | enabled extension
 --- | ---
-4.85s | none
+4.85s | -
 4.93s | adblock
 4.95s | honey
 5.70s | bitwarden

 Found the culprit.
 Yikes.

-After some digging, I realised that the document title changing was causing Bitwarden to run some scripts.
-After removing the title change, performance was back to base.
+After some digging, I realised that the Bitwarden was listening to document title changes, because after removing them, performance was back to base.

-### Chrome user matters

-Running benchmarks as the "guest" account will mean you don't have any extensions running in the background, affecting your performance.

-On my primary account I was getting a consistent 4.95s (±0.05s), but on the guest account I got 4.85s (±0.05s).

-I have quite a few extensions - AdBlock, Bitwarden, Honey, Javascript Switcher, Vimium, React dev tools - did not spend the time to find a specific culprit - I assume this would be the culprit, but I can't be sure.

-Disabling all extensions knocked me down to a 4.89s (which I got 4 times in a row), but that still didn't match the performance of the guest account.
+This is why it wasn't an issue anymore, because I deleted title changes back in this [commit](https://github.com/Jumbub/game-of-life-js/commit/824092fba80eed0546fde1f77142580844adc340), and now I understand why that change had such a big impact.

 ### Message via atomics